Is Interfaith Works a religious organization?

 - Our first-rate school system educates 140,000 students each year.
-Almost one in four of these students – over 30,000 children – qualify for Free and Reduced Meals through the Federal government program for low income children.
+One in three of these students — over 50,000 children — qualify for free and reduced price meals through the Federal government program for low-income children.

 - On any given day, 1,100 residents of the County are homeless — one-third of whom are children.
 Over the course of a year, 4,000 people in our community experience homelessness.

 - Over 70,000 residents of the County each year qualify to receive food from local food banks.
 Hunger is a big problem too.

 I am interested in volunteering.
 Are there opportunities for me to help?

 YES!
 Please click here to visit our Volunteer page.
 Volunteers are critical to our programs, and we have opportunities for individuals, families or even larger groups.
 Our programs qualify for community service credit with most schools and we have many opportunities for youth.
 Some jobs are ongoing and many are just one-time needs.
 If you have a special skill, we are sure to be able to put it to good use.
 Please contact our Volunteer Coordinator for more information.
 We look forward to hearing from you!

 I need help or know of a family in need.
 Can you help?

 Yes!
 Please contact our Congregation & Community Emergency Support program and they can direct you to the right person or office.
 If one of our programs will not suit your needs, we partner with many other providers,non-profits and government agencies in the community who help people in need.
 The County’s Crisis Center (240-777-4000) at 1301 Piccard Drive in Rockville is also a source for referrals through the Department of Health and Human Services and is open 24 hours a day for both telephone and walk-in services.

 I have clothing I want to donate.
 Do you need it?